 S. Steven Yang, MD, MPH

-Clinical Associate Professor, NYU Langone Medical Center, New York, NY
+Clinical Professor, NYU School of Medicine, New York, NY

-Dr. S. Steven Yang is a Clinical Associate Professor at New York University School of Medicine and serves on the staff of NYU Langone Medical Center and The Hospital for Joint Diseases.
-He is a board certified orthopedic surgeon specializing in surgery of the hand and upper extremity and is a principal of the NYU Hand Center.
-Prior to that Dr. Yang was the Director of the Division of Hand and Upper Extremity Surgery at Lenox Hill Hospital.
+Dr. S. Steven Yang is a Clinical Professor of Orthopedic Surgery at the NYU School of Medicine and serves as an attending surgeon at NYU Langone Health and Director of Clinical Affairs in the Division of Hand Surgery at the NYU Langone Orthopedic Hospital (Hospital for Joint Diseases).
+Prior to that Dr. Yang was Director of the Division of Hand and Upper Extremity Surgery at Lenox Hill Hospital-Northwell Health.
 He served on the Medical Executive Committee of MEETH/North Shore-LIJ Hospital System.
 He is a fellow of the American Academy of Orthopedic Surgeons and a member of the American Society for Surgery of the Hand.
-He is also a member of the Performing Arts Medical Association.

-Dr. Yang received a bachelor of science degree from Yale University, a medical degree from the Duke University School of Medicine, and a masters degree in health policy and management at the Harvard University School of Public Health.
-He trained in general and orthopedic surgery at the Lenox Hill Hospital and received fellowship training in hand and upper extremity surgery at the Hospital for Special Surgery of the Weill Cornell University Medical College.
-His research and scholarly work are published in numerous peer reviewed journal articles and textbook chapters.
+Dr. Yang received his BS from Yale University, an MD from the Duke University School of Medicine, and an MPH in health policy and management from the Harvard School of Public Health.
+He trained in general and orthopedic surgery at the Lenox Hill Hospital and received fellowship training at the Hospital for Special Surgery.
+His research and scholarly work are published in numerous peer reviewed journals and textbooks.
 Dr. Yang is a frequent presenter and invited speaker at national and international conferences and is an opinion leader in surgical reconstruction of the upper extremity.

-Dr. Yang is a member of the board of directors of the Korean American Community Foundation and acts as chair of the Community Grants Committee.
-He is also a board member of the Council of Korean Americans.
-He lives in New York City with his wife, an attorney, and his two children.
+Dr. Yang is the board chair of the Korean American Community Foundation.
+He is a former board member of the Council of Korean Americans and other nonprofits.